jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Groups/Sea of Swords.md

-Sea of Swords and the Paladins of Vigilance.
-Protect the city of [[New Calim]].
+Sea of Swords combined with the Paladins of Vigilance.
+Role is to protect the city of [[New Calim]].